I love giving tips on how to make DIY makeup that is free of harsh chemicals.

 The basic DIY formula is one part oil to one part butter and one part beeswax.

 Note: Adjust this basic formula as needed.
 If your lip balm is too soft, increase the amount of beeswax.
 Too hard?
 Add more butter or oil to the mixture to soften.

-- 2 tbsp. cocoa butter (you could use mango butter or even coffee butter instead)
+You could use mango butter or even coffee butter instead

-- 2 tbsp. beeswax (I use the pastilles for this recipe but you can also find beeswax at craft stores and health food shops.
+I use the pastilles for this recipe but you can also find beeswax at craft stores and health food shops.
 Natural beeswax is a rich honey yellow and smells incredible.
-You can also purchase bleached beeswax which does not have the golden tone or the fabulous aroma.)
+You can also purchase bleached beeswax which does not have the golden tone or the fabulous aroma.

-- 1 vanilla bean for flavor (you can also use several drops of essential oil or flavor oil) Mine came from the spice section of the grocery store.
+You can also use several drops of essential oil or flavor oil.
+Mine came from the spice section of the grocery store.
 Buying these on Amazon is way cheaper but I was too giddy to wait.

-- Plastic Lip balm pots (bead storage pots work well or you can buy empty lip balm tubes on Amazon for cheap...or for frugalistas simply wash out an empty lip balm pot and reuse)
+Bead storage pots work well or you can buy empty lip balm tubes on Amazon for cheap...or for frugalistas simply wash out an empty lip balm pot and reuse.

 - Heat your ingredients (butter, oil and beeswax first) together in a glass Pyrex measuring cup in the microwave in 30 second bursts, to avoid overheating.